 6. Food Variety

-If your Maine Coon is eating less, swap out their existing dry food for an alternative brand.
+If your Maine Coon is eating less, swap out its existing dry food for an alternative brand.
 Should the issue persist, seek veterinary advice.

 7. Chewing Needs

-One of the key characteristics of the Maine Coon breed, is their great hunting skills.
+One of the key characteristics of the Maine Coon breed is its great hunting skills.

 8. Diet According To Age

 The Maine Coon cat requires a varying diet, throughout its entire lifespan.

 What you feed your Maine Coon kitten, will therefore be completely different from what you feed your adult or senior Maine Coon cat.

 If you have been wondering when to stop feeding your Maine Coon kitten food, read this advice first.